 Human Rights Abuses

-So far, the world’s democracies have largely turned a blind eye to China’s savage treatment of their own citizens.
+So far, the world’s democracies have largely turned a blind eye to China’s savage treatment of its own citizens.
 The reason for this is that the West’s economy is largely dependent on China’s manufacturing capabilities and expansive consumer market.
 This is due to a multitude of factors including cheap labor and China’s lax safety/environmental regulations.
 Many companies and countries don’t speak out against China in fear of losing access to the lucrative Chinese market.
 The placing of profits over morals is a common thread among companies who do business with China.
 The recent debacle with the NBA where China coerced the NBA to fire a GM who showed support for Hong Kong protesters in a tweet is one of the many examples of this phenomenon in action.

 To conclude, action must be taken soon against China.
 We cannot stand on the sidelines being a bystander to China’s heinous human rights abuses forever.
 China’s malevolent influence will only grow stronger as time passes.
 From both a humanitarian and political perspective it makes sense to counter China’s human rights abuses.
 China may be Goliath, but we are David.
 At the end of the day, it is the ethical duty of the worlds democracies to ensure the flame of human rights is not stamped out.